Objectives of the service

 Saving fuel is key to reducing operating expenses in the shipping industry and meeting increasing regulatory requirements for greenhouse gas emission reductions.

-A recent feasibility study made for ESA has shown that significant fuel savings can be achieved by integrating the best ocean circulation models with satellite data.
-The DHI Global Seas project has implemented findings from this feasibility study into a fully operational, cloud based global forecast system.
+A feasibility study made for ESA has shown that significant fuel savings can be achieved by integrating the best ocean circulation models with satellite data.
+The DHI Global Seas project has implemented findings from this feasibility study into a fully operational, global metocean forecast system.

-The extension of the DHI Global Seas project, DHI Global Seas Offshore Wind Energy CCN (Contract Change Notice) is focussing on the offshore wind industry.
+The extension of the DHI Global Seas project, DHI Global Seas Offshore Wind Energy CCN (Contract Change Notice) has focused on the offshore wind industry.
 Reducing downtime when constructing and when servicing offshore wind farms is an important factor in lowering costs of this renewable energy resource.
-To achieve this, highly accurate wave forecasts with uncertainty assessment is required, which is added to the original service in this second part of Global Seas.
+To achieve this, highly accurate wave forecasts with uncertainty assessment is required, which have been added to the service in this second part of Global Seas.

-Together the two parts of DHI Global Seas provides global forecasts of winds, waves, currents and water levels where satellite data are assimilated into the wave and current models.
-Furthermore, the accuracy of the models can be checked by the users through a comparison with measurements and satellite data.
-The users are not restricted to the shipping industry and the offshore wind industry only, but includes all users working at sea.
+Together the two parts of DHI Global Seas provided global forecasts of winds, waves, currents and water levels where satellite data enrich the quality of the wave and current models.
+Furthermore, the accuracy of the models was assessed through a comparison with in-situ measurements and satellite data.
+The users were not restricted to the shipping industry and the offshore wind industry only, but included all users working at sea.

 Users and their needs